mlabuda2/nf-tower-docs/docs/faqs.md

 The `sleep` commands within your Nextflow workflows may differ in behaviour depending on where they are:

 -   If used within an `errorStrategy` block, the Groovy sleep function will be used (which takes its value in milliseconds).
 -   If used within a process script block, that language's sleep binary/method will be used. **Example:** [this BASH script](https://www.nextflow.io/docs/latest/metrics.html?highlight=sleep) uses the BASH sleep binary, which takes its value in seconds.

+**<p data-question>Q: Why does re-launching/resuming a run fail with `field revision is not writable`?</p>**

+A known issue with Tower versions prior to 22.3 caused resuming runs to fail for users with the launch role.
+This issue was fixed in Tower 22.3.
+Upgrade to the latest version of Tower to allow launch users to resume runs.

 ### Compute Environments